 The time certain for completion of redevelopment projects included in the North Beach Community Redevelopment Plan is 30 years from adoption.
-The time certain for the completion of redevelopment projects pursuant to the adopted North Beach Community Redevelopment Plan is anticipated for , 2051.
+The time certain for the completion of redevelopment projects pursuant to the adopted North Beach Community Redevelopment Plan shall be consistent with the North Beach Community Redevelopment Plan, the Interlocal Agreement with Miami-Dade County and Florida Statutes.

 2.3.
-Conformity with the City of Miami Beach's Comprehensive Plan
+Conformity with the City of Miami Beach's Comprehensive Plan that the North Beach Community Redevelopment Plan is in substantial conformance with the City's Comprehensive Plan.

-An analysis of the North Beach Community Redevelopment Plan's conformity with the City of Miami Beach Comprehensive Plan (2019) was conducted by City staff and the Local Planning Agency, the City of Miami Beach Planning Board, which concluded that the North Beach Community Redevelopment Plan is in substantial conformance with the City's Comprehensive Plan.
+An analysis of the North Beach Community Redevelopment Plan's conformity with the City of Miami Beach Comprehensive Plan (2019) was conducted by City staff and the Local Planning Agency, the City of Miami Beach Planning Board, which concluded